Bayside, Queens: Fire safety

-The FDNY EMS Training Academy is located in Bay Terrace at Fort Totten.
+The FDNY EMS Training Academy is in Bay Terrace at Fort Totten.
 The site also contains a museum of FDNY EMS history.

 Health

 As of 2018, preterm births and births to teenage mothers are less common in Bayside and Douglaston–Little Neck than in other places citywide.
 In Bayside and Douglaston–Little Neck, there were 81 preterm births per 1,000 live births (compared to 87 per 1,000 citywide), and 1.9 births to teenage mothers per 1,000 live births (compared to 19.3 per 1,000 citywide).
 Bayside and Douglaston–Little Neck have a low population of residents who are uninsured.
 In 2018, this population of uninsured residents was estimated to be 5%, lower than the citywide rate of 12%, though this was based on a small sample size.

 The concentration of fine particulate matter, the deadliest type of air pollutant, in Bayside and Douglaston–Little Neck is 0.0069 mg/m3, less than the city average.
-Ten percent of Bayside and Douglaston–Little Neck residents are smokers, which is lower than the city average of 14% of residents being smokers.
-In Bayside and Douglaston–Little Neck, 20% of residents are obese, 7% are diabetic, and 26% have high blood pressure—compared to the citywide averages of 22%, 8%, and 23% respectively.
+Ten percent of Bayside and Douglaston–Little Neck residents are smokers, which is lower than the city average of 14%.
+In Bayside and Douglaston–Little Neck, 20% of residents are obese, 7% are diabetic, and 26% have high blood pressure.
+The citywide averages are 22%, 8%, and 23% respectively.
 In addition, 11% of children are obese, compared to the citywide average of 20%.